merely-useful/py-rse/index.md

 $ cp dracula.txt frankenstein.txt backup/
 ```

-What does `cp` do when given three or more file names?
+What does `cp` do when given three or more filenames?

 ```bash
 $ cp dracula.txt frankenstein.txt jane_eyre.txt